“a crumbly mixture of fat, sugar, and flour and sometimes nuts and spices that is used as a topping or filling for cake.”

 - 2 tsp cinnamon, (I prefer ceylon cinnamon here)

-- ¾ cup walnuts, toasted and roughly chopped
+- ¾ cup walnuts or pecans, toasted and roughly chopped

 For the wet Ingredients: